mhangsterfer24/Team-Asteroid/README.md

 ## How the project came to be
 This code is the completion of the Special Interest Project for UWM Cloud Computing for Team Asteroid.
-The project has to main sections, a basic data pipeline that takes data from an API, puts it into S3, takes it out of S3, cleans it, and places it in a RDS.
+The project has two main sections, a basic data pipeline that takes data from an API, puts it into S3, takes it out of S3, cleans it, and places it in a RDS.
 Secondly, a React web application which calls the database in order to populate an interface build on top of Google Maps API to populate where the EV charging stations